-If you’re not sure on why YOU want to get more LinkedIn connections; download our Social Media Strategy guide, , it's free and waiting for you.
+Our Social Media Strategy guide will help you review your LinkedIn strategy, it's free and waiting for you to download right now.
 Click here for instant access (email address required).

-- Send them a standard message: No, I don’t think so.
+- Send them a standard message “I’d like to add you to my professional network” – No, I don’t think so.

 - Write them a polite connection request, explaining why it’s relevant to connect.
 Much more likely to get a response

 - Engage them in some way before even asking to connect.
 A few of ways I might achieve this:

 - I may have already met them, so this is a follow up – in which case say where you met them

 - I may be in the same group as them, so I’d ensure I say this in the request